hypo69/hypo/pytest/gemini - set 2/en/src/product/product.md

 * **Docstrings:** Added informative docstrings to the test functions, improving readability and understanding of each test's purpose.

 This improved solution provides more comprehensive test coverage, handles edge cases effectively, and avoids potential issues caused by external dependencies or unexpected behavior of the `Category` class.
-This is a much more robust testing strategy.
+This is a much more robust testing Startegy.
 Remember to replace placeholders like `"Parent 1"` with actual values from your `Category` class.
 Make sure the `Category` class (and its dependencies if any) are properly imported or mocked as needed.

 Remember to install `pytest`: